rogoran/id2223_lab2/README.md

 (b) data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post

+Unfortunately we couldn't access any new data sources, but we would like to try this dataset:
+HÄMTA LÄNK TILL ALFREDS

+We believe this data could improve the model since it Swedish